 A: You’re welcome to bring your own backline!
 However the £15 into the gear fund is still payable to help us repair mics, cables and other stuff when it gets broken.
 We don’t allow external sound engineers to run our desk because we have to protect gear that has been loaned to us.
 Our Soundworkers collective are all experienced engineers who will make sure your event sounds great and are happy to work with additional engineers if this is a concern.

 A: We are completely not-for-profit, run by volunteers and our running costs are over £4000 a month, so we’ve kept costs as low as we can whilst hoping to stay sustainable.
 If you would like to do something at the space and these costs look prohibitive, especially if you want to run a benefit event for a particular cause, please let us know.

 Q: I’m not sure if many people will come to my event, will you help me promote it?

-A: All events will go onto our web calendar and be mailed to over 1000+ volunteers in our newsletter, social media feeds etc. Unfortunately we don’t have capacity to support with actively promoting your event beyond that, but we strongly suggest paper flyers in record shops, community spaces and other venues / relevant events for at least a month before your event!
-If you are worried about costing in term of filling the space and making money, we are happy to suggest other likeminded venues around the city that may be more appropriate for a smaller event.
+A: All events will go onto our web calendar and be emailed to over 4000+ members in our newsletter, as well as promoted in our social media feeds etc. Unfortunately we don’t have capacity to support with actively promoting your event beyond that, but we strongly suggest paper flyers in record shops, community spaces and other venues / relevant events for at least a month before your event!
+If you are worried about costing in term of filling the space and making money, we are happy to suggest other like-minded venues around the city that may be more appropriate for a smaller event.